Pairing

 2. QR pairing for physical devices and one-off connections.

-3. Stored profile reconnects for daily iteration once the app has already paired successfully.
+3. Saved-config reconnects for daily iteration once the app has already paired successfully.

 Pairing behavior is also affected by: